-How to clean a BBQ Grill starts with removing the cooking grates and plates, start with BBQ cleaning using only the grill brush to get rid of burnt on food, marinades and sauces.
+How to clean a BBQ Grill starts with removing the cooking grates and plates, start with BBQ cleaning using only the grill brush to get rid of burnt-on food, marinades, and sauces.
 Clean grates and plates with BBQ cleaner and then rinse or place in your dishwasher.
-Be careful using stainless steel, since it can easily scratches.
-The best way to properly clean a BBQ Grill is the simple way.
-Use only a sponge and mild soap, rinsing well and allow to dry.
+Be careful using stainless steel, since it can easily scratch.
+The best way to properly clean a BBQ Grill is simple way.
+Use only a sponge and mild soap, rinse well and allow to dry.

 Next, you will want to coat the grill with oil, such as steak rub or bbq sauce.
 This is necessary to make sure the bbq stays well protected from rust.
 Be sure not to use mineral oil, though, because it will not stick to the metal, but rather drip off.
 If you do use mineral oil, make sure the bbq sauce you buy contains borax, a natural ingredient that keeps the BBQ sauce moist and helps it adhere to the metal better.

 After coating the outside with oil and leaving it overnight, you can clean the inside of the box by using paper towels or a vacuum cleaner.
 This part is essential because excess grease and food that get into the cracks and crevices of the grill will build up and create more problems, particularly with a rotisserie system.
 If possible, try to remove as much excess grease as possible, but if this is not possible you should still attempt to get as much out of the grill.
 For the small amount of grease that is left, you can use vegetable oil or baby oil to wipe it down and then use paper towels to dry it off in the open air.